 He continued: "I want to take some pictures, some movies of them, so it's just going to be a family day."

 While the Prince has his children's birthday celebrations all planned, he admits he is yet to decide on any gifts for the twins.

 "I've a few things in mind, but I really haven't decided yet whether to give them something significant, which they'll keep for years to come, or just give them better toys than they already have in the nursery," Albert confided.
 "I suppose I could do both.
 Probably should."

 Albert recently revealed the twins are taking their first steps.
 Photo: Getty Images

-Albert and Charlene dote on their twins and made a balcony appearance in honor of Monaco's national day in November.
+Albert and Charlene dote on their twins and brought them along to a climate change march in Monaco over the weekend.
+The royal twins also stole the show when they made a balcony appearance in honor of Monaco's national day in November.